helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 ```

 You see, we need three things, the LLM, toolbox, and a system prompt which is always used at the beginning of a chat.
 1. The LLM: I didn't want to use a particular proprietary model, but an *open* model that is available from a myriad of vendors.
 Llama2 is a good candidate here since it's available in Replicate, Amazon Bedrock, Huggingface, and many more.
-You can go to the [langchain Docs here][langchain-llm-interfaces] and see if your chosen vendor is supported.
-As you can see in the code below, I chose Replicate and implemented it according to langchain's documentation.
+You can go to the [LangChain Docs here][langchain-llm-interfaces] and see if your chosen vendor is supported.
+As you can see in the code below, I chose Replicate and implemented it according to LangChain's documentation.
 2. The toolbox: As explained in the section *Learning from a minimal example / Providing the tools*, you need to construct the tools in a certain way for the agent to be able to use them.
 The web-search and python REPL are built-in tools, they are documented [here][langchain-builtin-tools].
 For the Obsidian-tool, I implemented a retrieval tool to extract information from the Obsidian vector store according to [this guide][conversational-retrieval-agents].
 On top, I added Contextual Compression as described [here][contextual-compression].
 > The idea of contextual compression is to compress retrieved documents from the vector store, using the context of the given query, so that only the relevant information is returned.
 > Under the hood, the agent sends the retrieved chunks to the LLM to extract relevant information.
 To do that it prepends each query with the following prompt: